 - 35.8% said they would return but start looking for another job that allowed them to work from home

-- 6.4% said they would simply quit even without another job
+- 6.4% said they would quit even without another job

-The changing values of the workforce with respect to virtual workplace trends suggest the flexible workplace is here to stay for the foreseeable future.
-Employers who can offer workers the opportunity to work from home 3 or more days a week will enjoy advantages in employee recruitment, retention and productivity.
+The changing values of the workforce with respect to virtual workplace trends suggest a flexible workplace is here to stay.
+Employers who can offer workers the opportunity to work from home 3 or more days a week will enjoy employee recruitment, retention and productivity advantages.

 2. The Flexible Workplace Includes Flexible Hours

-The new workplace will be flexible with respect to time as well as location, research firm Gartner predicts based on a survey of human resources leaders released in January 2021.
-Gartner’s research found that whereas employers who followed a conventional 40-hour workweek saw only 36% of their employees delivering high performance, this rose to 55% among employers offering flexible work hours.
+The new workplace will be flexible concerning time as well as location, research firm Gartner predicts.
+The research found that whereas employers who followed a conventional 40-hour workweek saw only 36% of their employees delivering high performance, this rose to 55% among employers offering flexible work hours.

 Gartner sees this signaling a trend where employees will be evaluated in terms of their productivity rather than the number of hours they put in.
-This trend dovetails with the shift toward remote work, in that employees who work from home can continue to be productive during hours outside the normal 9-to-5 office schedule.
-Employers who can offer remote workers scheduling flexibility will find it easier to attract and retain workers.
+This trend dovetails with the shift toward remote work.
+Employees who work from home continue to be productive during hours outside the normal 9-to-5 office schedule.
+As a result, employers who can offer remote workers scheduling flexibility will find it easier to attract and retain talent.